 Composition of the references section began with the citations in the two textbooks on hepatotoxicity, but importantly was then supplemented by a thorough search of PubMed performed by Dr. James Knoben or by NIDDK staff.
 Older references were also sought from the unique monograph "Drug-Induced Hepatic Injury: a Comprehensive Survey of the Literature on Adverse Drug Reactions up to January 1985" by B. H. Ch.
 Stricker and P. Spoelstra.
 Finally, references were sought from other references during their annotation for LiverTox.
 Using the information from the references and the discussion from the hepatotoxicity textbooks, the sections on hepatotoxicity, mechanisms of injury, and outcome and management were composed.
 Help in translating articles in the literature was provided by Drs.
 Solko Schalm, Erasmus University, Rotterdam; Cihan Yurdaydin, Ankara University, Turkey; Barbara Rehermann, Yaron Rotman, Jose Serrano, Su Hyung Park, Yun Ju Kim and Zhensheng Zhang, NIDDK.
 Valuable websites used in development and writing of LiverTox included those for PubMed, DailyMed, the FDA, CDC, NIAID, and NCI.
 The product labels of drugs available on DailyMed was used to verify current indications and reported adverse reactions.
 For recently approved medications, the FDA review of efficacy and safety was used, available on the FDA website:https://www.accessdata.fda.gov/scripts/cder/daf/.
 Pronunciation of drug names was based upon information from the USP Dictionary of USAN and International Drug Names, U.S. Pharmacopeia.
-Invaluable assistance has been provided by the NIH Library in providing electronic copies of thousands of publications not available at journal websites.
+Invaluable assistance was provided by the NIH Library in providing electronic copies of thousands of publications not available at journal websites.

 The purpose of the LiverTox website is to provide clear and unbiased information on drug induced liver injury to support clinical management of patients and to stimulate interest and research directed at the prevention or treatment of this important form of liver disease.